 The school office is staffed from 8.15am to 3.15pm.
 Outside these hours the answering machine will be in operation.
-Office staff will endeavour to answer questions that arise but may need to refer to a member of the teaching staff for detailed information.
+Office staff are happy to assist with enquires and pass messages to members of the teaching or executive staff when further assistance is required.